farzher/fuzzysort/README.md

 ##### Options

- - `fuzzysort.noMatchLimit = 100` If there's no match for a span this long, give up (lower is faster for long search targets)
  - `fuzzysort.highlightMatches = true` Turn this off if you don't care about `highlighted` (faster)
  - `fuzzysort.highlightOpen = '<b>'`
  - `fuzzysort.highlightClose = '</b>'`
  - `fuzzysort.threshold = null` Don't return matches worse than this (lower is faster) (irrelevant for `single`)
  - `fuzzysort.limit = null` Don't return more results than this (faster) (irrelevant for `single`)
- - `fuzzysort.allowTypo = true` Allwos a snigle transpoes in yuor serach (faster when off)

 ## How To Go Fast